 This is the third day of the Fantasy AdventureAThon, and I’m having a lot of fun keeping track of what I’m actually doing as I go.
-I think I’m basically going to treat this week like I’m publically journaling, whether that journal is being kept on my blog or my YouTube channel.
-Speaking of YouTube, take a look at my Vlog from yesterday for more updates about what I read!
+I think I’m basically going to treat this week like I’m publicly journaling, so I can look back and see what I accomplished throughout the readathon.

 6:00 AM: I ended my blog yesterday saying that I didn’t think I would read anymore after finishing my favorite book of the year so far, The Seven Husbands of Evelyn Hugo, but I ended up deciding to pick up A Darker Shade of Magic for a bit before bed.
 It turns out, I got really hooked and ended up reading for another hundred pages.
 I’m now about 140 pages from the end, give or take, so my main goal is to finish that today and start book four.

 Unfortunately, the negative aspect of deciding to stay up late reading is that I woke up with a headache that I’m sure is a mixture of sleep deprivation alongside eyestrain from reading an eBook for most of yesterday.
 I think I’m going to take it easy with the reading this morning and play some video games for a little while.
 Borderlands will be a great break from the constant reading that I have been doing for two days now.

 10:00 AM: I played Borderlands for about an hour after eating some breakfast and I’m just in love.
 It’s always a little scary to replay an older favorite title because it may have aged poorly or not be as good as games I went on to play later, but it’s exactly as I remembered it in every regard.
 As I write this, I’m actually downloading both Borderlands 2 and the Pre-Sequel, since I have never played Pre-Sequel and I think I picked a class that didn’t fit my playstyle very well in 2, which led me to not like it as much as I had hoped.